opendatacube/datacube-explorer/CONTRIBUTING.rst

-How to contribute to Dataube Explorer
+How to contribute to Datacube Explorer
 =====================================

 Thank you for considering contributing to Datacube Explorer!